ENCCS/cmake-workshop/content/targets.rst

    source files, link libraries, and link options are properties of targets.

+It is much more robust to use targets and properties than using variables.
 Given a target ``tgtA``, we can invoke one command in the ``target_*`` family as:

 .. code-block:: cmake